awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-custom-actions.md

 Events are sent to EventBridge only in the account in which they are viewed\.
 If you view a finding using an administrator account, the event is sent to EventBridge in the administrator account\.

 For AWS API calls to be effective, the implementations of target code must switch roles into member accounts\.
-This also means that the role you must switch into must be deployed to each member where action is needed\.
+This also means that the role you switch into must be deployed to each member where action is needed\.

 **To send findings to EventBridge**